Chapter 6 - The Graduate Program of Study

 At the discretion of the POS committee, and with the approval of the program and the Graduate College, graduate credits earned as a graduate student at another institution or through a distance education program offered by another institution may be transferred if the grade was B or better.
 Such courses must have been acceptable toward an advanced degree at that institution and must have been taught by individuals having graduate faculty status at that institution.
 If a student wishes to transfer credits from graduate courses taken at or through another university as an undergraduate student, it is that student’s responsibility to provide verification by letter from that institution that those graduate courses were not used to satisfy undergraduate requirements for a degree.
 (Grades from courses taken at another institution will not be included in ISU grade calculations, nor will the grades display on an ISU transcript.)

-A copy of an official transcript must accompany the POSC in order to transfer credits.
+A copy of an official transcript must accompany the POSC to transfer credits.
 The transcript should show that the courses were taken as a graduate student.
 There should be a clear indication that the courses taken were graduate level courses.
 The POS committee may ask for other materials, such as a course outline or accreditation of the institution, to evaluate the course.
 Transfer courses not completed when the POS is submitted must be completed before the term in which the student graduates.
 A transcript must then be submitted through the online POSC process for review and final approval.

 Research credits earned at another institution are generally not transferred.
 In rare circumstances, the transfer of S or P marks may be accepted for research credits only.
 It is the responsibility of the POS committee to obtain a letter from the responsible faculty member at the other institution stating that research credits recommended for transfer with S or P marks are considered to be worthy of a B grade or better.